Mahasenagupta: Reign

 In order to counter the hostility of the Kingdom of Kannauj, near the start of his reign he allied himself with the Kingdom of Thanesar by giving his sister's hand in marriage to Adityavardhana.
 Mahasenagupta went to war with the Kamarupa Kingdom around 575 during a period of anarchy in Bengal, and defeated the king of Kamarupa, Susthitavarman.

 However, he soon faced two disastrous invasions following this event.
-A king of the Deccan, Kirttivarman I of the Chaulukya royal family, subdued Anga, Vanga, Kalinga and Magadha.
+A king of the Deccan, Kirttivarman I of the Chalukya royal family, subdued Anga, Vanga, Kalinga and Magadha.
 The Tibetan ruler, Namri Songtsen (AD 570–618) successfully campaigned into central India (modern day Bihar and perhaps also Uttar Pradesh).
 This raid considerably weakened Magadha and the king of Kannauj, Sharvavarman succeeded in conquering a part of the already crumbling empire of Magadha.
 Mahasenagupta, therefore, fled to Malwa, which he ruled as rump state.
 Here too he faced adversaries in the form of the Kalachuri king, Shankaragana.
 The Kalachuris of Mahishmati occupied Vidisa in AD 608-9 and the Kingdom of Valabhi took over Ujjain in AD 616–17.